You don't need an account to order.

-Each Tarot card reader will have a different answer to this question.
-Below I have outlined some of the steps I would use while reading.
+Below I have given some ideas that might give you a starting point.
 It is acceptable to take none, some or all of this advice on board.
-If you are a complete beginner to Tarot reading you could follow this advice very closely and then as you progress you can integrate your own style or pieces of advice you like from other people.
+If you are a complete beginner to Tarot reading you could follow this advice and then as you progress you can integrate your own style or pieces of advice from other people or Tarot books.

-Some Tarot card reading tips
+Some Tarot card reading tips for beginners:

 • Get the person you are reading for to split them into three piles and then to put them back together.
 If they are hesitating just say, "Don’t even think about it, just put them back in any order."